 Carolina also has a strong philanthropic focus on causes such as children in need, women in science and Latino affairs.
-In additional to her role at Terry’s Foundation, she has recently been appointed by Governor Baker to the Massachusetts STEM Advisory Council.
+In addition to her role at Cure Rare Disease, she has recently been appointed by Governor Baker to the Massachusetts STEM Advisory Council.
 She currently serves as a Founding Member and Past-Chair of the Latino Council at Boston Children’s Hospital Trust.
+She is co-founder and member of the Steering Committee of Latinos in Bio.
 She has been past-chair and Board Member of the New-England Latin America Business Council, as well as, other organizations.
 She holds a Bachelor of Science in Business Administration from the University of Lima (Lima, Peru) and a Graduate Degree in Business and Management from Harvard University (Cambridge, MA, USA).

 Stephanie Herzog currently serves as a board member for Cure Rare Disease.
 Stephanie is the CEO/Founder/Owner of a boutique Home & Commercial Interior Design Firm in Connecticut with proven specialties ranging from interior furnishings to complete custom space builds.

 Stephanie has over 15 years experience in designing, team leading, project execution, and completion in the robust space she serves.

 Stephanie’s passion for Cure Rare Disease and the research strategies for curing Genetic Disorders was born from the recent DMD diagnosis of her four year old son, Max.
 Throughout Stephanie’s journey she was fortunate enough to meet Rich Horgan and be introduced to the amazing ground-breaking research and work his team is doing for Muscular Dystrophy and similar rare genetic diseases.